ahkhiat/mvc-skeleton/readme.md

 This is a skeleton for an MVC website.

+> Feel free to use it and share with your friends ! 😊 &nbsp;
+> Add a star to help me gain visibility ⭐

 You can add any Model or Controller you need.
 Just remember to declare it in the router (`index.php`).

 The Security Controller and Model already contain login and register functions.